Blüemlisalp: First ascent

 The highest peak was ascended in 1860 by Leslie Stephen, accompanied by R. and J.K.
 Stone, with Melchior Anderegg and Pierre Simond of Argentière as guides.
 Starting from the chalets of the Oeschinenalp at 2 a.m., they reached the ridge near the Dündengrat at 4.15.
 Then mounting over snowfields, and the glacier lying between the Wilde Frau and the Ufem Stock, they passed behind, or south, of the latter summit, and gained the depression between the Blüemlisalp Rothhorn and the highest peak at 6 a.m.
-They finally reached the top 2 hours laters, Stephen wrote:
+They finally reached the top two hours later, Stephen wrote:

 "We reached the top at 8 a.m., and had a grand view down the cliffs to the Tschingel Glacier, as well as a very fine view over the Swiss plains, and a general panorama resembling that from the Altels, returning easily to Kandersteg by 2 p.m."